 The Anatolian Shepherd is a headstrong dog that was bred to protect livestock.
 They infrequently will be seen with the brindle coat, and are usually fawn or apricot in coloring.
-You can expect to pay a premium for a brindle Anatolian, and their size can make them look somewhat intimidating.
+You can expect to pay a premium for this coloring of Anatolian, and their size can make them look somewhat intimidating.

 Anatolians are known to be protectors and are dedicated to their families.
 They are reserved with strangers, making them ideal guardians.
 Because they are headstrong, you’ll need to brush up on your training skills if you plan to own one of these dominant pups.

 The American bulldog is a breed that’s descended from the old English bulldog.
-Like English Bulldogs, they carry the brindle coloring gene and because they are from the same family, they can have a brindle coat.
+Like English Bulldogs, they carry the brindle color gene because they are from the same family of dogs.
 They are strong and durable dogs, mostly used for farming, show and sports.

 The American Bulldog is a headstrong breed, similar to their cousin, the English bulldog.
 They need to be socialized early on and can be difficult to train.
 It’s recommended that you enlist a professional trainer if you are a first-time dog owner to make sure proper socialization is taught from puppyhood.

 Whippets are often referred to as “mini greyhounds.”
 They are actually their own breed, and while they share similar ancestry, they are they have some unique differences.
 One of the things they do share in common with the greyhound is the brindle coat coloring.